“Nothing has such power to broaden the mind as the ability to investigate systematically and truly all that comes under thy observation in life.”

 How does KAP work at Taconic Psychiatry?

 All of our KAP sessions are held here in our Manchester office.
-Our clinicians work alongside you for the full 150-minute intensive session so that you get the individual care and focus you deserve.
-Every step in this process is intentional, focused, and designed to give you the best experience possible.
+Our clinicians work alongside you for the full 90 minute intensive session so that you get the individual care and focus you deserve.

 Our psychiatrist, Dr. Adam Pruett, administers the ketamine and monitors your status.
-We administer the ketamine orally (sublingual) or intramuscularly (IM) through injection.
+Rather than using an intravenous route of administration, we administer the ketamine orally or intramuscularly (IM).
 Dr. Pruett takes the utmost safety precautions to ensure that your KAP session goes as planned.
 Then, either Dr. Pruett or our psychologist, Dr. Ben Stillman, work with you for individual therapy.

 If you feel like KAP is a good fit for you, or if you are curious and want to give it a try, don’t wait.
 Contact us today to get started.